Gibraltar in Wayne County, Michigan — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Waterways & Vessels.
 A significant historical year for this entry is 1875.

 Location.
 42° 5.555′ N, 83° 11.361′ W. Marker is in Gibraltar, Michigan, in Wayne County.
-Marker is at the intersection of Munro Street and Bayview Drive, on the right when traveling south on Munro Street.
+It is at the intersection of Munro Street and Bayview Drive, on the right when traveling south on Munro Street.
 Located in front of Gibraltar Historical Museum.
 Touch for map.
 Marker is at or near this postal address: 29450 Munro St, Ypsilanti MI 48197, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Battle of Brownstown (approx. 1.1 miles away); War of 1812 Memorial (approx. 1.1 miles away); The Detroit River / Detroit River Recovery (approx. 1.6 miles away); Times of Change (approx. 2.6 miles away); Michigan Wyandot and Monguagon / Battle of Monguagon (approx. 2.7 miles away); Military Outpost (approx. 3.1 miles away); Historical Shipyard Site (approx. 3.2 miles away); The Old Burial Ground (approx. 3.2 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Battle of Brownstown (approx. 1.1 miles away); War of 1812 Memorial (approx. 1.1 miles away); The Detroit River / Detroit River Recovery (approx. 1.6 miles away); Times of Change (approx. 2.6 miles away); Michigan Wyandot and Monguagon / Battle of Monguagon (approx. 2.7 miles away); Military Outpost (approx. 3.1 miles away); Historical Shipyard Site (approx. 3.2 miles away); The Old Burial Ground (approx. 3.2 miles away).
 Touch for a list and map of all markers in Gibraltar.